mosesIRL/Windows7-OEM-Activator-old/README.md

 You can also use it to install a retail or volume license key.

+This branch is in development and contains many bugs.
+If you want a working version, check the master or FOG-Edition branches.

 # Roadmap

 The following features are planned for version 1.0.1: